Chart Color Schemes

 Infrastructure

-Gulliver - Currajong - Vincent has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally
+Gulliver - Currajong - Vincent has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects that may impact the area.
-Notable ones include Harris Crossing Estate, Sanctum Estate, Army Aviation Program of Works - RAAF Base Townsville, and Eden Park Estate.
-The following details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified nine projects that could impact this region.
+Notable ones include Harris Crossing Estate, Sanctum Estate, Army Aviation Program of Works at RAAF Base Townsville, and Eden Park Estate.
+The following details the most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.